-The prime uses of a compound mitre saw are to allow you to make standards cross cuts, square cuts and whenever required bevel cuts.
-They work in pretty much the same way as a basic mitre saw, in that, they work by pulling down a blade, powered by a motor into the material that needs to be cut.
+The prime uses of a compound mitre saw are to allow you to make standard cross cuts, square cuts and whenever required bevel or compound cuts.
+They work by pulling down a blade, powered by a motor into the material that needs to be cut.

-These are not of any use for cutting wider stock and materials or for just ripping up lumber.
-For doing those jobs you will need to go for a sliding compound, which you can read about here.
+Typically mitre saws are not of any real use for cutting wider stock and materials or for just ripping up lumber.
+For doing those jobs you will need to go for a circular saw.

-Not everyone will actually need to buy the compound version of the standard mitre saw.
-Sadly a lot of people seem to have been convinced that they do, but in all reality a standard one would be more than enough for most people.
-Let us examine what added benefits this compound one has, and that will help you make a much better and more informed decision.
+Not everyone will actually need to buy a mitre saw.
+Sadly a lot of people seem to have been convinced that they do, but in all reality they may not really get much use out of it.

 - Single Bevel